GreptimeTeam/docs/docs/nightly/en/user-guide/operations/region-failover.md

 # Region Failover

-Region Failover provides the ability to recover regions from a crashed data node without losing data.
+Region Failover provides the ability to recover regions from crashed Datanodes without losing data.

 :::warning Warning
 This feature is only available on GreptimeDB running on cluster mode and